The Sacraments of Christian

 Confirmation is in early adolescence, allowing for youth to

 be fully catechized for living the life of faith, prayer and

 service.
 Confirmation is not a moment of choosing to be Catholic

 but one of living more fully what one has already received

 The reception of the sacrament of Confirmation

 is necessary for the completion of baptismal grace.

 Each year we begin a two year cycle of preparation for confirmation.
-Children in the sixth grade should be enrolled and will be confirmed in the spring of 2014.
+Children in the sixth grade should be enrolled and then will be confirmed in the spring of seventh grade.
 Confirmation will be delayed for sixth grade students who do not begin their preparation this year.
 Contact our CFF for enrollment.

 Parents of youth who have not been confirmed